Quantum Pseudorandomness and Classical Complexity: Introduction

-Showing that PRUs exist relative to $(\UOracle, \mathcal{P})$ is reasonably straightforward.
-The proof uses the BBBV theorem (i.e. the optimality of Grover's algorithm) \cite{BBBV97}, and is analogous to showing that one-way functions or pseudorandom generators exist relative to a random \textit{classical} oracle, as was shown by Impagliazzo and Rudich \cite{IR89}.
-We only rigorously prove security against adversaries with classical advice, though we believe that the recently introduced framework of Chung, Guo, Liu, and Qian \cite{CGLQ20} should yield a security proof against adversaries with quantum advice.
+Showing that PRUs exist relative to $(\UOracle, \COracle)$ is reasonably straightforward.
+Notably, the security proof does not depend on the choice of $\COracle$, so long as $\COracle$ is independent of the randomly sampled $\UOracle$.
+The proof uses the BBBV theorem (i.e.\ the optimality of Grover's algorithm) \cite{BBBV97-search}, and is analogous to showing that one-way functions or pseudorandom generators exist relative to a random \textit{classical} oracle, as was shown by Impagliazzo and Rudich \cite{IR89-permutations}.
+We only rigorously prove security against adversaries with classical advice, though we believe that the framework of Chung, Guo, Liu, and Qian \cite{CGLQ20-tradeoffs} should yield a security proof against adversaries with quantum advice.

-Slightly more technically involved is proving that $\mathsf{BQP}^{\UOracle, \mathcal{P}} = \mathsf{QMA}^{\UOracle, \mathcal{P}}$.
+Slightly more technically involved is proving that $\mathsf{BQP}^{\UOracle, \COracle} = \mathsf{QMA}^{\UOracle, \COracle}$.
 To do so, we argue that a $\mathsf{QMA}$ verifier is not substantially more powerful than a $\mathsf{BQP}$ machine at learning nontrivial properties of $\UOracle$.
-More precisely, we argue that if a $\mathsf{QMA}$ verifier $\mathcal{V}$ makes $T$ queries to $\UOracle_n$ for some $n \in \Naturals$, then either (1) $n = O(\log T)$ is sufficiently small that $\poly(T)$ queries to $\UOracle_n$ actually suffice to learn $\UOracle_n$ to inverse-polynomial precision, or else (2) $n = \omega(\log t)$ is sufficiently large that with high probability, the maximum acceptance probability of $\mathcal{V}$ (over the choice of Merlin's witness) is close to the average maximum acceptance probability of $\mathcal{V}$ when $\UOracle_n$ is replaced by a random set of matrices sampled from the Haar measure.
-We prove this as a consequence of the extremely strong concentration of measure properties exhibited by the Haar measure \cite{Mec19}.
+More precisely, we argue that if a $\mathsf{QMA}$ verifier $\Ver$ makes $T$ queries to $\UOracle_n$ for some $n \in \Naturals$, then either (1) $n = O(\log T)$ is sufficiently small that $\poly(T)$ queries to $\UOracle_n$ actually suffice to learn $\UOracle_n$ to inverse-polynomial precision, or else (2) $n = \omega(\log T)$ is sufficiently large that with high probability, the maximum acceptance probability of $\Ver$ (over the choice of Merlin's witness) is close to the average maximum acceptance probability of $\Ver$ when $\UOracle_n$ is replaced by a random set of matrices sampled from the Haar measure.
+We prove this as a consequence of the extremely strong concentration of measure properties exhibited by the Haar measure \cite{Mec19-random-matrix}.